IvoNet/jakartaee9-payara-microprofile-archetype/README.md

-# JakartaEE 9 Quickstarter archetype
+# JakartaEE 9 Quick starter archetype

 A quickstart maven archetype for creating greenfield JakartaEE 8 projects working with Payara 5 and MicroProfile 4